Sports-related curses: Gold Coast, Queensland

-Kim kardashian Curse

 Minneapolis–Saint Paul, Minnesota

-Since the Minnesota Twins won the 1991 World Series, the four main sports teams based in the Minneapolis–Saint Paul metropolitan area (Minnesota Vikings, Minnesota Timberwolves, Minnesota Wild, Minnesota Twins, and formerly the Minnesota North Stars) have been unable to win a championship, whether it's a Super Bowl, Stanley Cup, NBA Finals, or World Series.
+Since the Minnesota Twins won the 1991 World Series, the four main sports teams based in the Minneapolis–Saint Paul metropolitan area (Minnesota Vikings, Minnesota Timberwolves, Minnesota Wild, Minnesota Twins, and formerly the Minnesota North Stars) have been unable to win or appear in a championship, whether it's a Super Bowl, Stanley Cup, NBA Finals, or World Series.

 The Minnesota Vikings have appeared in four Super Bowls but have yet to win any.
 They also played in six NFC Championship games since 1976, the year they lost Super Bowl XI to the Oakland Raiders and the last time they made the Super Bowl.
 However, they have been unable to win any.
 The closest the Vikings came to winning the NFC Championship game since that span is the 1998 NFC Championship game and 2009 NFC Championship game.
-In 2003, the Vikings missed the playoffs despite having a 6–0 with Nate Poole catching a game-winning touchdown pass from quarterback Josh McCown to miss the playoffs.
+In 2003, the Vikings missed the playoffs despite having a 6–0 start with Nate Poole catching a game-winning touchdown pass from quarterback Josh McCown to miss the playoffs.
 In 2016, the Vikings had a 5–0 start but were eliminated from the playoffs following a 38–25 loss to the Green Bay Packers.
-In 2017, the Vikings advanced to the NFC Championship following a game-winning play from wide receiver Stefon Diggs, but were blown out 38-7 by the Philadelphia Eagles.
+In 2017, the Vikings advanced to the NFC Championship following a game-winning play from wide receiver Stefon Diggs, but were blown out 38–7 by the Philadelphia Eagles.

-Since the Minnesota Timberwolves was established in 1989, they have yet to play in any NBA Finals or win it, with the closest being the 2003–04 season, making it the only season in which the Timberwolves won a playoff series.
-Following that season, they would fail to make the playoffs until the 2017–18 season.
+Since the Minnesota Timberwolves was established in 1989, they have yet to play in any NBA Finals or win it, with the closest being the 2003–04 season, the 2023–24 season, and the 2024–25 season; they would fail to make the playoffs until the 2017–18 season.
 They would make the playoffs again during the 2021–22 season, but would lose in six games to the Memphis Grizzlies, including a blown 26-point lead in game 3 and a 10-point lead in game 6.
+They advanced to the 2024 and 2025 Western Conference Finals only to lose each in 5 games to the Dallas Mavericks and Oklahoma City Thunder respectively.